-EPP involves resection of the affected lung, along with the pleura (lung lining), pericardium (heart lining), part of the diaphragm, and nearby lymph nodes.
-Recovery is extensive, with up to two weeks spent in the hospital followed by an additional three months’ recovery at home or in a rehabilitation facility.
+EPP, the more aggressive surgery, involves removal of the diseased lung, along with the pleura (lung lining), pericardium (heart lining), part of the diaphragm, and nearby lymph nodes.
+Recovery is extensive, with up to two weeks spent in the hospital followed by an additional three months of recovery at home or in a rehabilitation facility.

-P/D is a two-part operation that spares the affected lung.
+P/D is a two-part surgical procedure that spares the affected lung.
 Instead, the surgeon removes the lung lining during pleurectomy (and in some cases nearby chest cavity tissue) and visible tumors during decortication.
-Recovery is one week in the hospital and an additional one month at home or in a rehabilitation facility.
+Recovery is one week in the hospital and an additional month at home or in a rehabilitation facility.

-Choosing between EPP and P/D is an important decision that you should make in consultation with a mesothelioma specialist.
+Choosing between the two surgical approaches is an important decision that you should make in consultation with a mesothelioma specialist.

-Both EPP and P/D are major, open surgeries performed by only the top thoracic surgeons at mesothelioma cancer centers and other large medical centers.
+Both the EPP and the P/D are major surgical treatments performed by only the top thoracic surgeons at mesothelioma cancer centers and other large medical centers.
 Patients should understand how the two procedures differ before, during, and after the operation.

 Extrapleural Pneumonectomy Procedure